Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 Yes.
 Go to your *contacts* page and click *my contacts*.
 For each contact you can use the menu on the right to add them to (or remove them from) as many aspects as you want.

 ***How do I delete an aspect?***
-In your list of aspects on the left of the main page, point your mouse at the aspect you want to delete.
+In your list of aspects on the left side of the main page, point your mouse at the aspect you want to delete.
 Click the little 'edit' pencil that appears on the right.
 Click the *delete* button in the box that appears.

 ###PUBLIC POSTS